-Strong, healthy couples with a lifetime of love ahead of them can have weeks, months, or longer where they do not feel good about their partnership.
-Communication is hard, they’re upsetting each other, and one or both people can even start to wonder if they’re compatible after all.
+Even strong, healthy couples — with a lifetime of love ahead of them — can have weeks, months, or even years where they do not feel good about their partnership.
+It’s true!
+Even THAT couple has wondered whether they should breakup or stay together.

 This is normal.
-But couples who don’t break up, who commit to solving their problems and growing together, can emerge from hard times having grown as people and having stronger relationships than ever before.
+But couples who don’t break up, who commit to solving their problems and growing together, can emerge from hard times having grown as people, with stronger relationships than ever before.
 I’ve seen it happen, and it’s happened in my own marriage.
-Not getting along for a spell is does not neccesarily mean you should break up.
+Not getting along for a spell does not necessarily mean you should break up.

 All relationships go through rough patches.
-And while many rough patches are actually an opportunity for growth, there are situations where relationships are too far gone to be salvaged.
+And while many rough patches are actually an opportunity for growth, there are situations where a relationship is too far gone to be salvaged.
 Can you solve your relationship problems without breaking up?
 There are partnerships where partners are fundamentally incompatible.
 And there are toxic, unhealthy relationships that aren’t good for anyone.
 Sometimes, breaking up is the best thing for both of you.

 - “How long should it take to see improvement in my relationship?”

 - “In my heart, I don’t want to be married to this person anymore.
-Will it ever come back?
+Will our love ever come back?
 Can this marriage be saved?”

-- “Is what I’m seeing solvable, or is this a sign we should break up?”
+- “Is what I’m seeing solvable, or is this a sign that we should break up?”

 - “Once a cheater, always a cheater?
-Or can you have a good relationship after infidelity?”
+Can you have a good relationship after infidelity?”

 - “I’m not being treated well by my boyfriend.
 Can this change?”